 According to the National Alliance on Mental Illness (NAMI), Dual diagnosis is a term for when someone experiences a mental illness and a substance abuse problem simultaneously.
 Dual diagnosis is a very broad category.
-It can range from someone developing mild depression because of binge drinking, to someone’s symptoms of bipolar disorder becoming more severe when that person abuses heroin during periods of mania. - See more at: http://www.nami.org/Learn-More/Mental-Health-Conditions/Related-Conditions/Dual-Diagnosis#sthash.bWheMQT3.dpuf A Support group is available on SATURDAY mornings from 11:30-12:30 in the Coulee Council on Addictions Lobby.
+It can range from someone developing mild depression because of binge drinking, to someone’s symptoms of bipolar disorder becoming more severe when that person abuses heroin during periods of mania. - See more at: http://www.nami.org/Learn-More/Mental-Health-Conditions/Related-Conditions/Dual-Diagnosis#sthash.bWheMQT3.dpuf A Support group is available on SATURDAY mornings from 11:4-12:45 at Coulee Council.
 Call Coulee Council for more information if need it - 608-784-4177.

 Gamblers Anonymous (GA) is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem.
 The only requirement for membership is a desire to stop gambling.
 There are no dues or fees for Gamblers Anonymous membership; we are self-supporting through our own contributions.
 Click below for a GA meeting list.